Natthapolmnc/LINEBOT-Saturday-/README.md

 # LINEBOT-Saturday-
-Unofficial line bot written by Python with line-bot-sdk module
-# Line bot to be deployed on heroku
+Unofficial line bot written by Python with line-bot-sdk module -The project propose is to create line bot that could deploy on heroku